aegoroff/hc/docs/md5/Readme.en.txt

 -n [ --min ] arg            The minimal length of the string to restore.
 1 by default -x [ --max ] arg            The maximal length of the string to restore.
-The length of the dictionary by default -h [ --search ] <MD5 hash>  MD5 hash to search file that matches it -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m) -l [ --lower ]              Output MD5 using low case -r [ --recursively ]        Scan subdirectories
+The length of the dictionary by default -h [ --search ] <MD5 hash>  MD5 hash to search file that matches it -o [ --save ] arg           save files' MD5 hashes into the file specified by full path -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m) -l [ --lower ]              Output MD5 using low case -r [ --recursively ]        Scan subdirectories